dariovas/dai-lab-smtp/README.md

 To use this code, you need an SMTP server.
 You can find [here](#mock-server-setup) how to set up a local SMTP Server.

-Prerequisites : docker, maeven and java.
+Prerequisites : docker, maven and java.

 ## Mock server setup
 For using this code you need an SMTP server.